lpl1977/ubuntu/README.md

 Started February 12, 2016

-This is a list of software and packages I have installed under Ubuntu 14.04 LTS for computer running experiments with PLDAPS
+This is a set of notes on setting up computers running Ubuntu 14.04 LTS to be used with PLDAPS